 You made a New Year’s resolution, right?
-No, I am not talking about the one where you want to lose weight, I am talking about the resolution you made for your company.
+No, I am not talking about the one about your weight loss.
+I am talking about the resolution you made for your company.

 I know the year has barely started, but I am going to make a bet with you.

 That’s right, although the year just started, I can confidently say that you have already failed.
-Now it doesn’t mean you can’t change this, but you are going to have to make some drastic changes.
+Now, it doesn’t mean you can’t change this, but the changes you’ll have to make will have to be pretty drastic.

 Step 1: Figure out what your goal really is

-The problem with my goal and probably yours too is that it’s generic.
-So what do you have to do?
-Refine it into something more tangible.
+The problem with my goal, and probably yours too, is that it’s generic.
+So, what do you have to do?
+Refine it to make it something more tangible.

-For example, the way my company can make more money is to release more products out in the market.
+For example, the way my company can make more money is to release more products on the market.
 And the way we can increase the number of products we have on the market is to get our team to move faster.

 Step 2: Get everyone on board